conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

         ...
 {% endhighlight %}

-The files in that folder can be imported using the symbolic name `@bindirs`:
+The files in that folder can be imported from a consumer package using the symbolic name `@bindirs`:

 {% highlight python %}
 def imports(self):